jgravois/esri-leaflet-related/README.md

 # Esri Leaflet Related Records

-Esri Leaflet Related Records is a small API helper to assist querying related tables published in ArcGIS Server or ArcGIS Online

-**Currently Esri Leaflet Related Records is in development and should be thought of as a beta or preview**

-Esri Leaflet Related Records relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+Esri Leaflet Related Records is a small API helper to assist querying related tables published in ArcGIS Server or ArcGIS Online.
+It relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when necessary.
+You can find out more about the Esri Leaflet Core [here](http://esri.github.com/esri-leaflet/downloads).

 ## Example
 Note that the latest version of this plugin requires changes introduced in esri-leaflet 2.0.0-beta.6.